markets/awesome-ruby/CONTRIBUTING.md

 To stay on the list, projects should follow these quality standards:

-* Generally useful to the community.
+* Generally used and useful to the community.
 * Actively maintained (even if that just means take care of open issues).
 * Stable.
 * Documented.